wuwujia/Radar/README.md

-# Updated for Newest Patch
+### Updated for Newest Patch

+#Beware this is a ROUGH update, it is RIDDLED with bugs, but it semi works.

 #join us on [Discord for updates](https://discord.gg/pAuVxYB)